Teenlife

 Average indebtedness

-Even if you graduate, it’s no guarantee you will secure a job; at least not one that will pay enough to cover high student loans.
+Even if you graduate, there is no guarantee you will secure a job, at least not one that will pay enough to cover high student loans.
 If the average student indebtedness is high, and you need financial aid, this college might not make the final list.

 Percentage of students employed after graduation

-If you graduate and can’t find a job, it’s going to be a tough road ahead.
+If you graduate and can’t find a job, it will be a tough road ahead.
 Colleges with strong alumni networks and active career centers will have a high percentage of employment after graduation.
-Colleges with a high percentage of unemployed graduates should be avoided by students who need to incur high student loan debt.
+Colleges with a high percentage of unemployed graduates should be avoided by students who must incur high student loan debt.

 Other Important Stuff to Think About